ehh4/Brain_Tumor_CV_project/README.md

         cd data_515_brain_tumor_computer_vision

 3. Create a conda envrionment with the required packages with the following command:
-    * Note this may take a couple minutes to install the packages
+    * Note this may take a couple minutes to install the packages <br>

             conda env create -f environment.yml

 4. Activate the environment: